thekidnamedkd/pizza-parlor/README.md

 ## Description

-_A whole pizza menu that contains topping options with for small, medium, and large pizzas.
+_A whole pizza menu that contains topping options for small, medium, and large pizzas.
 The website will calculate the cost based on a formula of the user's selections._

 ## Specs
 If the user selects a pizza it will create a new order and establish a base price for the pizza.